What Is Somatic Tinnitus?

 The answer lies in network of neural connections between the hearing system and the trigeminal nerve.
 Importantly, somatic tinnitus and migraine both involve the trigeminal nerve and these two conditions are deeply connected.
 Understanding this overlap is essential for effective treatment.

-What are the symptoms of somatic tinnitus?
+- What Is the best treatment for somatic tinnitus?

 Somatic tinnitus, sometimes called ‘somatosensory tinnitus', is most often seen in with jaw or neck pain, although it has been associated with shoulder, arm, or even eye movement.